 The following is a general summary of the material U.S. federal income tax considerations applicable to the notes as well as a general summary of certain of the material federal income tax considerations regarding Regency Realty.
 To the extent that the following discussion constitutes matters of law of legal conclusions, they are based upon the opinions of Foley & Lardner.
 This summary is based on current law, is for general information only and is not tax advice.
-This discussion does not purport to deal with all aspects of taxation that may be relevant to particular investors in light of their personal investment or tax circumstances, or to certain types of holders subject to special treatment under the federal income tax laws, including insurance companies, tax-exempt organizations, financial institutions or broker-dealers, foreign corporations, persons who are not citizens or residents of the United States, persons who own notes as part of a conversion transaction, as part of a hedging transaction or as a position in a straddle for tax purposes and persons who own 10% or more of the capital or profits interests in Regency Centers.
+This discussion deals only with notes held as capital assets by initial purchasers.
+This discussion does not purport to deal with all aspects of taxation that may be relevant to particular investors in light of their personal investment or tax circumstances, or to certain types of holders subject to special treatment under the federal income tax laws, including insurance companies, tax-exempt organizations, financial institutions or broker-dealers, traders in securities who elect mark-to-market treatment, persons who own notes as part of a conversion transaction, as part of a hedging transaction or as a position in a straddle for tax purposes, persons whose functional currency is not the U.S. dollar, and persons who own 10% or more of the capital or profits interests in Regency Centers.
 This summary does not give a detailed discussion of any state, local, or foreign tax considerations.
 This summary is qualified in its entirety by the applicable provisions of the Internal Revenue Code of 1986, as amended (the "Code"), the rules and regulations promulgated thereunder, and administrative and judicial interpretations thereof, all as of the date hereof and all of which are subject to change (which change may apply retroactively).